motorcycle destinations

 End: Sturgis, South Dakota

-If you consider yourself a motorcyclist enthusiast, you should take part in the Sturgis Rally, an annual event which lasts for 10 days and gives riders the opportunity to mingle and demonstrate their motorcycle skills.
+If you consider yourself a motorcyclist enthusiast, you should take part in the Sturgis Rally , an annual event that lasts for 10 days and allows riders to mingle and demonstrate their motorcycle skills.

 The Devil Tower is the United States’ first national monument.
 A towering butte that is over 1,200 feet tall, you will find yourself in awe of its majesty as you approach the foot of the rock formation.
 It is also a popular spot for rock climbers as you will spot them trying to scale the cliff faces.